PhoenixAlpha23/mcp-phase1/README.md

 This project aims to build an intelligent **AI Copywriter agent** capable of generating, analyzing, and refining written content tailored to brand-specific guidelines.
 The system is designed to act as a multi-skilled assistant that:

-- Drafts SEO-optimized blog content
+- Draft SEO-optimized blog content
-- Generates tone-adaptive social media posts
+- Generate tone-adaptive social media posts
 - Performs grammar, sentiment, and coherence refinements
-- Detects potential plagiarism or style violations
+- Detect potential plagiarism or style violations

 The solution is highly modular, allowing external tools to be integrated via MCP with minimal coupling, supporting robust experimentation and extension.